Supraventricular Tachycardia (SVT)

 Treatment might be done when SVT causes symptoms, lasts a long time, or happens often.
 Options include:

 Medicine.
 Doctors may use medicines (such as beta blockers) that slow the heart rate.
 This lowers the chances of having frequent or long episodes of SVT.
-Sometimes, these cause side effects, so a child will see his or her doctor regularly.
+Sometimes, these cause side effects, so a child will see the doctor regularly.

 Catheter .
-With the child asleep and comfortable, a (a thin, flexible plastic wire) is guided through a vein or artery in the leg to the heart.
-When the problem area of the heart is pinpointed, the catheter tip can use hot energy (called radiofrequency ablation) or cold energy (called cryoablation) to destroy the tissues causing the arrhythmia.
+With the child asleep and comfortable, doctors guide a (a thin, flexible plastic wire) through a vein or artery in the leg to the heart.
+When the problem area of the heart is pinpointed, the catheter tip can use hot energy (called radiofrequency ablation) or cold energy (called cryoablation) to burn or freeze the tissues causing the arrhythmia.

 - Heart and Circulatory System